-In the diagram below, the government establishes the price floor at Price Pmin, which is above the market equilibrium.
-The result is that the Quantity Supplied (Qs) far exceeds the Quantity Demanded (Qd) which leads to a surplus of the product in the market.
+In the price floor graph below, the government establishes the price floor at Price Pmin, which is above the market equilibrium.
+The result is that the Quantity Supplied (Qs) far exceeds the Quantity Demanded (Qd), which leads to a surplus of the product in the market.

 Minimum wage laws set legal minimums for the hourly wages paid to certain groups of workers.
-In the United States, amendments to the Fair Labor Standards Act have increased the federal minimum wage from $.25 per hour in 1938 to $5.15 in 1997.1 Minimum wage laws were invented in Australia and New Zealand with the purpose of guaranteeing a minimum standard of living for unskilled workers.
-Most noneconomists believe that minimum wage laws protect workers from exploitation by employers and reduce poverty.
-Most economists believe that minimum wage laws cause unnecessary hardship for the very people they are supposed to help.
+In the United States, amendments to the Fair Labor Standards Act have increased the federal minimum wage from $0.25 per hour in 1938 to $5.15 in 1997.
+Minimum wage laws were originally created in Australia and New Zealand in order to guarantee a minimum standard of living for unskilled workers.
+Some people believe that minimum wage laws protect workers from exploitation by employers and reduce poverty.
+Many economists believe that minimum wage laws can cause unnecessary hardship for the very people they are supposed to help.

 Effects of a Price Floor

-In the end, even with good intentions, a price floor hurts society more than it helps.
-It may help farmers or the few workers that get to work for minimum wage, but it only helps those people by hurting everyone else.
-Price floors cause a deadweight welfare loss.
+In the end, even with good intentions, a price floor can hurt society more than it helps.
+It may help farmers or the few workers that get to work for minimum wage, but it does not always help everyone else.
+If the market was efficient prior to the introduction of a price floor, price floors can cause a deadweight welfare loss.
 A deadweight loss is a loss in economic efficiency.

 The government also has the option to subsidize consumption to encourage more demand.
-If the government sells the surplus in the market, then the price would drop below the equilibrium.
-A price floor also leads to a market failure (where markets don’t efficiently allocate scarce resources).
+If the government sells the surplus in the market, then the price will drop below the equilibrium.
+A price floor also leads to market failure (a situation in which markets fail to efficiently allocate scarce resources).

 appropriate follow up to your price ceiling article, quells the curiosity as to if there is an opposite to price ceiling.